little-world/rust-course/src/04-generics-polymorphism.md

 ## Pattern 7: Higher-Ranked Trait Bounds (HRTBs)

 *   **Problem**: You want to accept a closure that works with references of any lifetime, not a specific one.
 For example, a function that calls a closure with temporary references created inside the function.
-Normal lifetime parameters can't express "works for any lifetime."
 *   **Solution**: Use higher-ranked trait bounds with `for<'a>` syntax: `F: for<'a> Fn(&'a str) -> &'a str`.
 This means "F implements Fn for all possible lifetimes 'a."
 The closure must work regardless of what lifetime the references have.
 *   **Why It Matters**: HRTBs are essential for closure-heavy APIs.
 Without them, you couldn't write functions like `Vec::sort_by` that accept comparison closures operating on temporary references.
-HRTBs enable higher-order functions that are fundamental to Rust's functional programming style.
-*   **Use Cases**: Iterator adapters (map, filter with borrowing), callback registries, parser combinators, sorting with custom comparators, visitor patterns.

 ### Examples
 ```rust